shenwei356/LexicMap/docs/content/tutorials/index/_index.md

 LexicMap is only suitable for small genomes like Archaea, Bacteria, Viruses and plasmids.
 {{< /hint >}}

-**Sequences of each reference genome should be saved in separate FASTA/Q files, with identifiers in the file names**.
+**Sequences of each reference genome should be saved in separate FASTA/Q files, with identifiers in the file names**.Click to show

 - **File type**: FASTA/Q files, in plain text or gzip/xz/zstd/bzip2 compressed formats.
 - **File name**: "Genome ID" + "File extention".
 E.g., `GCF_000006945.2.fna.gz`.